 Published in 2011, the National Strategy for Higher Education 2030 informs government policy in higher education.
-As underlined in the National Strategy report, the Irish government seeks to strengthen the higher education system through "the development of regional clusters of collaborating institutions (universities, institutes of technology and other providers), and by institutional consolidation that will result in a smaller number of larger institutions" .
-This national HEI policy formed the backdrop to TU Dublin's inception (i.e. its https://drive.google.com/file/d/1goGwmW0WeACrO5G8TXSJ2FhUKkcBaYuH/view
+As underlined in the National Strategy report, the Irish government seeks to strengthen the higher education system through "the development of regional clusters of collaborating institutions (universities, institutes of technology and other providers), and by institutional consolidation that will result in a smaller number of larger institutions"11.
+This national HEI policy formed the backdrop to TU https://drive.google.com/file/d/1goGwmW0WeACrO5G8TXSJ2FhUKkcBaYuH/view